 We recognize that each student’s academic needs are unique, and different laws may be applicable in different situations.
 For information particular to your family’s needs, please contact the EFWCP office closest to you.
-Click here for a list of our offices.

 The federal government monitors public school systems’ special education services through the provisions of the IDEA.
 Children who qualify for special education services will have an Individualized Education Plan (IEP) prepared for them by a team consisting of school personnel, their parents, and other professionals whose expertise in particular areas may help the team develop the most complete and supportive plan possible.
 Students can also be members of their IEP development team, and student participation, if appropriate, should be encouraged.

 The IEP should outline the student’s yearly educational goals and the services, programs, accommodations and modifications required of the school to help the student achieve those goals.
 The IEP goals must enable the student to participate in the general education curriculum to the largest extent possible.

 The ADA is a federal law ensuring that public entities (including schools) cannot discriminate against an individual because of a handicapping condition that impairs one or more major life functions.